Estimate Time7 min

 4. If you need to borrow, make sure to keep interest rates as low as possible.

-4. How can I save more for an emergency fund?
+4. How can I save more for an emergency savings?

-There are a couple of ways to boost savings—even on a tight budget.
+There are a couple of ways—even on a tight budget.

-Think of your emergency savings fund as a bill.
-With rent or mortgage payments, contributing to a retirement fund, and myriad living expenses, you already have a lot to balance.
-But if you turn saving for an emergency fund into a monthly priority, you'll get in the habit of contributing to it regularly.
+Think of your emergency savings as a bill.
+There can be a lot to balance with rent or mortgage payments, coupled with living expenses and other bills.
+However, if you turn saving for an emergency into a monthly priority, you'll get in the habit of contributing to it regularly.

 Trim spending.
 If there are any areas of your budget where you could cut back, it may be worth giving it a try—at least temporarily.
-Directing some of those savings to an emergency fund could help bolster your emergency fund quickly.
+Directing some of those savings to for an emergency could help bolster your emergency savings quickly.

 5. Can insurance help protect me in an emergency?

-Besides having cash that you can access in an emergency, insurance is another way to be prepared for one.
-In circumstances where insurance would provide coverage, the more insurance coverage you have, the less will need to come out of your emergency fund.
+Besides having cash you can access in an emergency, insurance is another way to be prepared.
+In circumstances where insurance would provide coverage, the more insurance coverage you have, the less will need to withdraw from your emergency savings.

 Look into disability insurance.
 Whether you have it through work or on your own, you'll want to know that you have enough in the event something happens.

 Don't forget about health insurance.
 If you lose your job, you may also lose your employer-provided health insurance.
-Even if you are eligible for continuation of coverage through COBRA, your premiums are likely to significantly increase—annual premiums can be up to 4 times more expensive through COBRA than the employee cost of the same coverage while employed.4 Factor in some additional money to cover the cost of health care, just in case.
+Even if you are eligible for continuation of coverage through COBRA, your premiums are likely to significantly increase—annual premiums can be up substantially more expensive through COBRA than the employee cost of the same coverage while employed.
+Factor in some additional money to cover the cost of health care, just in case.

 The bottom line

-Everyone needs an emergency fund—no matter how old you are or what your income level is.
-The current pandemic is just the latest reminder.
-But there are myriad other circumstances that could require having cash on hand—losing a job, natural disasters, a leaky roof, unexpected child care expenses, a surprise medical bill that insurance won't cover, or family members returning home or needing help.
+Everyone needs an emergency savings—no matter how old or your income level.
+The recent pandemic is the latest reminder.
+There are myriad other circumstances that could require having cash on hand, for example, a leaky roof, unexpected child care expenses, or family members needing help.

 Planning ahead is key.
-If you’re diligent about saving for emergencies in liquid accounts, bolstering your savings with insurance, and keeping some low-interest credit available as a last resort, you'll be more prepared for what life throws at you.
-And that knowledge can bring peace of mind.
+If you’re diligent about saving for emergencies in liquid accounts, utilizing insurance, and using low-interest credit cards as a last resort, you'll be more prepared and that knowledge can bring peace of mind.

 There's a better way to save and spend